 Besides signaling the start of a new season and the opportunity to cheer on their favorite team and/or player, Opening Day also has been the catalyst for some of baseball’s most historic moments and impressive achievements.
-One of which just took place on Sunday and involved home runs and a pitcher, although not in the way you would typically think.

 The Day Baseball Changed Forever

 On April 15, 1947, Jackie Robinson, 28, played first base for the Brooklyn Dodgers, becoming the first African American to play in MLB’s modern era in the process.
-By breaking the color barrier, Robinson forever changed America’s pastime and this also represented the start to his eventual Hall of Fame career.
+By breaking the color barrier, Robinson forever changed America’s pastime and this also represented the start of his eventual Hall of Fame career.
 Even though he went hitless (0-for-3) in his first game, Robinson’s impact on the game is unmistakable, as evidenced by the fact his No. 42 has been retired permanently.

 "The Judge" Holds Court in the Dugout and at the Plate

 Similar to Jackie Robinson, Frank Robinson was a trailblazer in his own right.
-A Hall of Fame player with 586 career home runs, two MVP awards and a Triple Crown, Robinson debuted as player-manager of the Cleveland Indians back on April 8, 1975, becoming the first African American manager in major league history.
+A Hall of Fame player with 586 career home runs, two MVP awards, and a Triple Crown, Robinson debuted as player-manager of the Cleveland Indians back on April 8, 1975, becoming the first African American manager in major league history.